julius-muller/vcfstash/docs/GNOMAD_HAIL_SETUP.md

 # gnomAD BCF Generation with Hail

-This document explains the smart caching system for gnomAD BCF files used by VCFstash.
+This document explains the smart caching system for gnomAD BCF files used by VCFcache.

 ## Overview

-VCFstash uses gnomAD data to pre-populate variant caches.
+VCFcache uses gnomAD data to pre-populate variant caches.
 Instead of downloading huge VCF files every time, we:

 1. **Query gnomAD directly** using Hail from the public bucket (no auth required!)
 2. **Use the joint WES+WGS dataset** for comprehensive coverage